 A multinational Oil & Gas company produces oil and gas from more than 50 fields in sea.
 Production from the field, 210 km from main land, is processed through a Floating Production, Storage and Offloading (FPSO) vessel.
-The company purchased the FPSO from another company in 2013 and then faced the challenge of incorporating the new asset according to the company’s standards as quickly and efficiently as possible.
+The company purchased the FPSO from another company and then faced the challenge of incorporating the new asset according to the company’s standards as quickly and efficiently as possible.
 A process that could have taken up to four years was carried out by MaxGrip in nine months.

 The FPSO was originally built as a tanker.
 It can produce 45,000 barrels of oil a day and store up to 560,000 barrels.
 The conversion took place in 1997 and strange as it may sound for a vessel moored at sea, that makes it a typical ‘brownfield’ asset.
 In order to guarantee asset safety and integrity, The company adheres to strict house rules when it comes to the adoption and incorporation of new production facilities.
 Even before the purchase, it was clear that this would become a complex and lengthy process.
 For a start, the previous owner manages its assets with Maximo, while the company now works with SAP.

 Mark Mulder, MaxGrip Expert

 MaxGrip has been partnering with the company for over ten years and is a preferred partner for maintenance & integrity services.
 Because of our track record in project delivery, and our extensive knowledge of the company’s systems and processes, we were contracted to help turn the FPSO into their asset.
 An important part of the overall scope was collecting and processing all relevant data on materials and spare parts.
 The (re-)structuring of the Bills of Materials (BoM’s) and defining of all Spares was needed to link each item to the correct functional location in SAP.
 This process ensures compliance with safety legislation and the company’s own requirements, as well as a smooth transition and efficient future operations, including maintenance work.